ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 ### Using the State Sensor to Record

-In order to save all vehicles in a single simulation, a monoDrive State Sensor should be placed on the Ego Vehicle (i.e. the vehicle the simulation will control during playback).
+In order to save all vehicles in a single simulation, a monoDrive State Sensor should be placed on the ego vehicle (i.e. the vehicle the simulation will control during playback).
 To attach the state sensor:

-1. Click on the vehicle to designate as the Ego Vehicle
+1. Click on the vehicle to designate as the ego vehicle

 1. In the vehicle's "Details" window, click the "Add Component" button at the top and search for "State Sensor"